ldpercy/year-clock/task/vintage clock.md

 It uses `dateRangeRadians` to generate sector angles, but that particular function assumes that the date range takes place within the context of years.
 I did generalise it a while back though so that it should work across year boundaries (fingers crossed).

-For getPeriodDayArray the angular context isn't necessarily obvious - probably it's usually going to be that the date range represents one revolution, but that isn't a given.
+However for getPeriodDayArray the angular context isn't necessarily obvious.
+Probably it's usually going to be that the date range represents one revolution, but that isn't a given.
 You could be doing a dial/meter type readout where the full range is represented by a third of a circle.
 Probably the angle calculations should actually be separated from the array creation as they're separate concerns.

 Removing the current radians calc from getPeriodDayArray breaks lightning, debug and vintage.
 In each case it's getSectorLabels that breaks because it relies on the stock yearDayArray created in createDisplayDate:

 	result.yearDayArray = getPeriodDayArray(startOfYear(date), nextYear(date), date);